 Portland prides itself on being creative and independent, so it’s no wonder that local shoppers skip chain stores come the holidays.
 And it’s easy for visitors to join their ranks.
 Thanks to Portland’s vibrant maker community, holiday shopping here is like sifting through an overflowing treasure chest.
 The biggest challenge is narrowing down the abundance of choices.
 That’s where this Portland gift guide comes in.

 John Connor is the founder of MadeHere PDX, a Pearl District shop dedicated to showcasing the talents of Portland-based designers, artists and makers.
-Kelley Roy is the founder the shared co-making studio space ADX Portland and author of Portland Made: The Makers of Portland’s Manufacturing Renaissance.
+Kelley Roy is the founder of the shared co-making studio space ADX Portland and author of Portland Made: The Makers of Portland’s Manufacturing Renaissance.
 Read on as Roy and Connor share their favorite Portland-based products, designers and small businesses.

 “Makers in Portland are always innovating, so you can find a huge range of products made here,” says Connor.
 “Goods crafted here are evocative of the Portland experience, from the dramatic landscape of this region to our DIY culture, and Portlanders want to share that.”